 Gothenburgers are a social bunch.
-In fact, we were recently named the world's most sociable city, in a major study.
+In fact, we were named the world's most sociable city, in a major study.

 The study, commissioned by Hostel World, looked into the social behaviour and attitudes of residents in 39 major cities in 28 countries.
 The cities were graded in 10 categories, including how residents socialise as well as their general openness to others.